benjamincrozat/legacy-blog/posts/18-php-artificial-intelligence.md

 OpenAI's goal is to "advance digital intelligence in the way that is most likely to benefit humanity as a whole."

 And the best of all?
-They make it easy for developers to use AI in their projects.
+They make it easy for us to use their [GPT-3](https://fr.wikipedia.org/wiki/GPT-3) models in our projects.
 I will show you how.

 ## The OpenAI API

-The [OpenAI API](https://openai.com/api/) can be used **for tasks involving natural language processing and generation (in over 26 different languages!), as well as code understanding and generation**.
+The [OpenAI API](https://openai.com/api/) can be used to work with their GPT-3 models **for tasks involving natural language processing and generation (in over 26 different languages!), as well as code understanding and generation**.
+Each model have their specificity and cost.

 For instance, [GitHub Copilot](https://github.com/features/copilot) (which I can't live without anymore) is built around the same API we'll learn to use!